 - Mix up the upcoming, fresh content with refreshed pieces

 It’s possible that the content that you are refurbishing now has been written with old SEO tactics in mind.
-For instance, the write-up maybe stuffed with keywords.
-Latest updates, however, reveal that Google doesn’t appreciate keyword stuffing.
+For instance, the write-up may be stuffed with keywords.
+The latest updates, however, reveal that Google doesn’t appreciate keyword stuffing.

 - Long-tail keywords variants

 For optimizing your content for voice, use Answer The Public, a free research tool that spews out questions for keywords.
 For instance, let’s try ‘social media for business as the keyword: